Harahan Bridge

 The Harahan Bridge is a cantilevered through truss bridge that carries two rail lines and a pedestrian bridge across the Mississippi River between West Memphis, Arkansas, and Memphis, Tennessee.
 The bridge is owned and operated by Union Pacific Railroad and is the second longest pedestrian/bicycle bridge in the United States (after the Walkway Over the Hudson in Poughkeepsie, New York).
 It was built with roadways cantilevered off the sides of the main structure for vehicles.
-These roadways are owned by the cities of Memphis, Tennessee, and Crittenden County, Arkansas, and were used from 1917–1949, until the Memphis & Arkansas Bridge opened 400 ft south of the Harahan.
+These roadways are owned by the city of Memphis, Tennessee, and Crittenden County, Arkansas, and were used from 1917–1949, until the Memphis & Arkansas Bridge opened 400 ft south of the Harahan.
 The bridge was named in honor of railroad executive James Theodore Harahan, former president of the Illinois Central Railroad, who was killed in a railroad accident during the construction of the bridge.
 In February 2011, Union Pacific Railroad officials agreed to the idea of converting the 1917 roadways into a bicycle-pedestrian walkway across the river.
 In June 2012, Memphis was awarded a $14.9 million federal grant to build the walkway.
 The overall project was expected to cost $30 million, of which about $11 million was used for the Harahan Bridge portion.
 Construction was completed in 2016.